meleyal/generative-music-with-javascript/docs/examples/walker.md

 ![](assets/walker/walk.png)

 How might we apply this idea to music?
-We know from the [Music chapter](../primers/music#midi) that a piano has 88 keys, giving it a range from A0 to C8, which map to the MIDI numbers 21–108.
+As we've seen, a piano has 88 keys, giving it a range from A0 to C8, which map to the MIDI numbers 21–108.
 We can treat this as a 1D plane, and say that at each moment we have 4 choices: 1) play a higher note; 2) play a lower note; 3) play the same note; 4) play nothing.
 The range 21-108 and the 4 choices define the "possibility space" for our random walk.

 ![](assets/walker/piano.svg)